 An Investigation into the Learnings of Social Constructivism

 My interest in social constructivism (which began with our discussion of Lakatos and how mathematical proofs are not fully understood without regarding their historical context) aims to determine the extent of objectivity in math, the purpose of social constructivism, and its applications.
-In his article Aphorism and Critical Mathematics Education which delineates the problems within scientific rationality (rational constructivism), Skovsmose writes that modern authors’ (including Lakatos’ and Wittgenstein’s) works on social constructivism are “internalist” and ignore the critical social function of mathematics.
+In his article “Aphorism and Critical Mathematics Education” which delineates the problems within scientific rationality (rational constructivism), Skovsmose writes that modern authors’ (including Lakatos’ and Wittgenstein’s) works on social constructivism are “internalist” and ignore the critical social function of mathematics.
 His conception of social constructivism is that it should not just account for math and math knowledge naturalistically; it needs to support students’ education not only in the construction of ‘proper’ mathematical knowledge but also in challenging the socially acceptable paradigm of optimism in science which stems from the internalist conception of mathematics (rational constructivism).

 Furthermore, I believe that it would be helpful to define social constructivism – in its most basic terms (as defined by the subjectivist Ernest) mathematics is a social construct, and we cannot ignore the role which linguistics, interpersonal processes (which turn subjective discoveries into widely-accepted objective knowledge) and social objectivity play in mathematical knowledge.
 Specifically, Ernest extends the importance of Lakatos’ philosophical position – that is, math is fallible and socially constructed – to the realm of education by arguing that teachers and students should engage in more dialogue.
 An interesting topic of note also in this article is the subject of Ramanujan who seemingly came up with profound mathematical knowledge with no socially constructed basis.